Strychnine total synthesis: Ring III, IV synthesis

-Indoline 9 was acetylated to N-acetyl compound 10 (acetic anhydride, pyridine) and then the veratryl group was then ring-opened with ozone in aqueous acetic acid to muconic ester 11 (made possible by the two electron-donating methoxide groups).
-This is an example of bioinspired synthesis already proposed by Woodward in 1948.
-Cleavage of the acetyl group and ester hydrolysis with HCl in methanol resulted in formation of pyridone ester 12 with additional isomerization of the exocyclic double bond to an endocyclic double bond (destroying one asymmetric center).
-Subsequent treatment with hydrogen iodide and red phosphorus removed the tosyl group and hydrolysed both remaining ester groups to form diacid 13.
-Acetylation and esterification (diazomethane) produced acetyl diester 14 which was then subjected to a Dieckman condensation with sodium methoxide in methanol to enol 15.
+Indoline 9 was acetylated to N-acetyl compound 10 using acetic anhydride and pyridine.
+From here, the veratryl ring was then opened using ozone in aqueous acetic acid to muconic ester 11 (this ring-opening made possible by the two electron-donating methoxide groups).
+This sequence is considered an example of bioinspired synthesis, proposed by Woodward in 1948.
+Cleavage of the acetyl group, and ester hydrolysis with HCl in methanol resulted in formation of pyridone ester 12 with additional isomerization of the exocyclic double bond to an endocyclic double bond (losing one asymmetric center in the process).
+Subsequent treatment with hydrogen iodide and red phosphorus removed the tosyl group and hydrolysed both remaining ester groups to form dicarboxylic acid 13.
+Acetylation and esterification produced acetyl diester 14, which was then subjected to a Dieckman condensation with sodium methoxide in methanol to enol 15.

 Ring VII synthesis

-In order to remove the C15 alcohol group, Enol 15 was converted to tosylate 16 (TsCl, pyridine) and then to mercaptoester 17 (sodium benzylmercaptide) which was then reduced to unsaturated ester 18 by Raney nickel and hydrogen.
-Further reduction with hydrogen / palladium on carbon afforded the saturated ester 19.
-Alkaline ester hydrolysis to carboxylic acid 20 was accompanied by epimerization at C14.
+To remove the C15 alcohol group, enol 15 was converted to tosylate 16 (using TsCl and pyridine) and then to mercaptoester 17 via reaction with sodium benzylmercaptide.
+Mercaptoester 17 was then reduced to unsaturated ester 18 by reaction of Raney nickel and hydrogen.
+Further reduction with hydrogen and palladium on carbon afforded saturated ester 19.
+Alkaline ester hydrolysis of 19 to carboxylic acid 20 was accompanied by epimerization at C14.

-This particular compound was already known from strychnine degradation studies.
-Until now all intermediates were racemic but chirality was introduced at this particular stage via chiral resolution using quinidine.
+Compound 20 was known from earlier strychnine degradation studies.
+Up to this point in the synthesis, all intermediates were obtained as racemic mixtures, but chirality was introduced at this particular step via chiral resolution using quinidine.

-The C20 carbon atom was then introduced by acetic anhydride to form enol acetate 21 and the free aminoketone 22 was obtained by hydrolysis with hydrochloric acid.
-Ring VII in intermediate 23 was closed by selenium dioxide oxidation, a process accompanied by epimerization again at C14.
+The C20 carbon atom was then introduced by acetic anhydride to form enol acetate 21, and the free aminoketone 22 was obtained by hydrolysis with hydrochloric acid.
+Ring VII in intermediate 23 was closed by oxidation with selenium dioxide, a process accompanied by epimerization again at C14.

-The formation of 21 can be envisioned as a sequence of acylation, deprotonation, rearrangement with loss of carbon dioxide and again acylation:
+Regarding the formation of 21, this step can be envisioned as a sequence of acylation, deprotonation, and rearrangement with loss of carbon dioxide, followed by a second acylation: